shunnkou/SCAC/docs/Primer/7. What Policies Are in Place for Regulating Research with Human Subjects?/index.md

 share: true
 strip_comments: true
 fix_heading: true
-title: VII.
+title: 7.
 What Policies Are in Place for Regulating Research with Human Subjects?
 aliases:
   - Section VII
 ---